veraalex97/BitcoinWisdom-Ticker/README.md

 BitcoinWisdom-Ticker
 ======================
 Keeps track of BitcoinWisdom's BTC incoming volume.

 NokogiriFTW
 ===========
 This uses the Nokogiri gem to pull the dynamic volume of BTC incoming from BitcoinWisdom.com

+swag as fuck